Electronic Student Research Application

 - Review faculty descriptions

 - Talk with faculty about their research

 - Submit an application, and continue talking with faculty.
 You may apply to as many as four (4) professors' labs

 - Read about faculty research to learn more about all the research done on campus.
-You will be able to link to the research descriptions in late November.
 Select up to four faculty members with whom you would like to work.
-It is always a good idea to talk more with the faculty members to learn more about their research and whether it would be a good fit for you based on your coursework to date, experience and goals.
+It is always a good idea to talk with the faculty members to learn more about their research and whether it would be a good fit for you based on your coursework to date, experience and goals.
 The faculty descriptions for summer 2017 will be updated and available by Dec 1.

 - Understand how research on campus is funded